 Asure Software Inc Up 30%+ After Announcing $120-Million Deal

-Asure Software Inc (NASDAQ:ASUR) stock has been on a roller coaster ride since November 2018.
-Asure Software stock is down 11% year-over-year, but it’s up approximately 78% year-to-date.
+Shares of Asure Software Inc (NASDAQ:ASUR) have been on a roller coaster ride since November 2018.
+Asure Software stock is down by 11% year-over-year, but it’s up by approximately 78% year-to-date.

 Investors were given reason to cheer when the cloud platform company announced in early October that it was selling its workspace management businesses for $120.0 million.